openeggbert/mind-net/CONTRIBUTING.md

 ## BACKLOG

 ### Critical
-- [ ] FEATURE Support for PostgresSQL storage
 - [ ] Use SM-18, new entity review_session
-- [ ] Add hash sums for sql migrations - new column in table migration
 - [ ] Fix validators and move authorization into the correct methods
 - [ ] Slip Box component
 - [ ] Super Memo component